gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 What changed that was the war in Ukraine.
 I was fascinated the moment it broke out, because everything that I thought I knew was thrown into question.

-An example I always go back to, it's by
-Hubert Dreyfus, the Heidegger scholar, and he says in one of his lectures that normally when you use a door, you don't think about it.
+An example I always go back to, it's by Hubert Dreyfus, the Heidegger scholar, and he says in one of his lectures that normally when you use a door, you don't think about it.
 But when the door won't open, *then* you think about it, and in fact, you can panic.
 You can go, oh, am I stuck in the room, you know?
 And that's really striking.
 Intellectually, I've had that experience a couple of times in my life, and they're always the most revealing times.

 And that moment the door didn't work was the Ukraine war, because I realized that my assumption, shared by almost everybody, which I'd never really thought about, was that, basically, NATO, or the United States, or whoever we want to say backed the Ukrainian side in that war, was really big, economically.
-And we thought certainly Russia's behind in terms of technology.
+And we thought certainly Russia is behind in terms of technology.
 We in the West are the big economies, and so therefore, there's absolutely no chance for Russia, if we pour all this materiel into this very large and well-trained army in Ukraine.